CPJKU/DeepGenIR/README.md

 _ICTIR'21 Oleg Lesota, Navid Rekabsaz, Daniel Cohen, Klaus Antonius Grasserbauer, Carsten Eickhoff and Markus Schedl_

 This repository contains a framework intended for investigating various neural generative models and comparing them to the State of the Art matching models.
 To prepare the training data, please consult the "How to train the models" section [in this repository](https://github.com/sebastian-hofstaetter/sigir19-neural-ir).
-You will find hints on how to train and test the models below.
+You will find hints on how to train and test the neral generative models below.

 ## Recommended setup